Music review: DSSO’s opening ticket demonstrates musical versatility

 Poor Sibelius had to come to the stage as a follow-up.
 Don’t get me wrong.
 Jean Sibelius is one of the icons of symphonic music.
 And, after the explosion of music in the first part of the evening, coming back after intermission to the traditional repertoire of the classical composer was a definite new trek on the night’s tour.

 The composer’s Symphony No. 1, op.
 39, E Minor is a revision of the original work.
 The original has not survived, scrapped in 1900 after Sibelius made changes following the premier.
 It leads with a long and beautifully melancholy clarinet solo over a gentle timpani, and then opens up brightly and romantically with strings.
 The orchestra’s treatment of each movement showcases its ultimate commitment to classical music in its most inspiring and exacting beauty.
 This symphony is full of tragedy and fury expressed with gorgeous string and woodwind solos punctuated by bold brass and percussion.

 Sailing North, the DSSO’s opening ticket, demonstrated, again, the musical versatility of our symphony orchestra and its dedication to classical form.
 But it also invited the audience to journey into the sublime and, often, mystical power of non-Western instrumentation, culminating in an aural diversity in ports of call on a most intriguing trip around symphonic music’s emotional pull.

-Dennis Kempton is a Duluth-based freelance arts and culture writer.
+Emerson Sloane is a Duluth-based freelance arts and culture writer.